consciousconsumer

 During the 80s, Giorgio Armani was the first who started dressing Hollywood stars in order to sell to the American middle-class.
 In a perspective of massive overproduction and an ever-growing economy, perhaps that strategy made sense.

-By the way, Armani, followed by all the other designers right away, started giving outfits for free to the stars, and women – the so-called middle class – promptly bought them.
+By the way, Armani, followed by all the other designers right away, started giving outfits for free to the stars, and women – part of the so-called middle class – promptly bought them.

 What’s the point of stars wearing luxury designer’s clothes on the red carpets when it’s known they don’t pay for the clothes?